The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Conclusion

 \section{Conclusion}

-We examine the sources and mechanisms of changes in the four wage gaps (skilled gender wage gap, the unskilled gender wage gap, the male skill wage gap, and the female wage gap) in advanced countries from the 1980s to the 2000s.
-We do so by estimating a sector-level production function with two types of capital (ICT and non-ICT capital) and four types of labor (male skilled, female skilled, male unskilled, and female unskilled labor) and deriving the aggregate elasticities of substitution among different types of capital and labor.
-We find that ICT equipment is more complementary not only to skilled labor than unskilled labor but also to female labor than male labor.
-This result implies that the expansion of ICT equipment owing to technological progress results in an increase in the skill wage gap and a decline in the gender wage gap.
-Given the fact that a rise in skilled male and skilled female labor due to advances in educational attainment and female employment prevents an increase in the skill wage gap and a decline in the gender wage gap, the observed pattern of changes in the four wage gaps can be interpreted as the outcome of the race between progress in ICT and advances in educational attainment and female employment.
-We also demonstrate that progress in ICT plays a major role in increasing the relative demand for female skilled labor and decreasing the share of income to male unskilled labor.
-The skilled gender wage gap declined less than the unskilled gender wage gap, and the male skill wage gap increased more than the female skill wage gap, not because the demand for female skilled labor was insufficient but because the supply of female skilled labor became abundant.
-One of the important causes for the global decline in the labor share is that the share of income to unskilled labor, which constitutes the majority of the labor force, declined with progress in ICT.
+We developed a unified framework to evaluate the effects of capital-embodied technological change on, as well as the contributions of factor inputs to, the relative wages and income shares of different types of labor.
+We applied this framework to advanced economies consisting of multiple sectors, where two types of capital (ICCT and non-ICCT capital) and four types of labor (male skilled, female skilled, male unskilled, and female unskilled labor) are used to produce goods and services.

+Our results show that the expansion of ICCT equipment results in an increase in the skill wage gap and a decline in the gender wage gap, while the increased supply of male and female skilled labor prevents an increase in the skill wage gap and a decline in the gender wage gap.
+The observed patterns of changes in the four wage gaps (skilled gender wage gap, unskilled gender wage gap, male skill wage gap, and female skill wage gap) can be explained in terms of the race between progress in ICCT and advances in educational attainment and female employment.
+The unskilled gender wage gap is more likely to decline than the skilled gender wage gap, while the male skill wage gap is more likely to increase than the female skill wage gap.
+The reason for this is not because the demand for female skilled labor is insufficient but because the supply of female skilled labor becomes abundant.
+Our results further show that the effects of technological change embodied in ICCT equipment are sufficiently large to account for the narrowing of the unskilled gender wage gap, the widening of the male skill wage gap, and about half of the decline in the income share of male unskilled labor that accounts for most of the decline in the labor share.